fac30/PLOG_Riley/Week_08.md

 ## Assessment
  ### 1. Show evidence of some of the learning outcomes you have achieved this week.
 > **[Learning outcomes...]**
->learning about render
+>learning about render.
-> choosing render to deploy the backend on
+> choosing render to deploy the backend on.
-> learning about permanant disks
+> learning about permanant disks.
-> learning how to transfer data from SQLite to postgreSQL
+> learning how to transfer data from SQLite to postgreSQL.

 > [your evidence here]
 > export const createBuyer = async (username: string, email: string, hashedPassword: string): Promise<boolean> => {